 Most of the time, you can notice glass measurements numbers engraved on the inside part of the temple arm.
 Usually, the number appears as 52-17-136 in which the first number 52 mm indicates lens width, centre number 17 mm is the bridge width, and the last number 136 mm is the length of the temple arm.
 Some frames also have a fourth number which refers to the lens height.

 Let’s understand the frame dimensions –

 Bridge width – The bridge size is the distance between the two lenses (the space below the nose bridge).
-The distance is measured in millimetres and generally ranges between 14 mm to 24 mm.
+The distance is measured in millimeters and generally ranges between 14 mm to 24 mm.

-Temple arms – It is the length of the temple, from one end to another (also in case of bended temple arms).
+Temple arms – It is the length of the temple, from one end to another (also in the case of bended temple arms).
 The temple length often ranges between 120 mm and 150 mm.

 Copy the below code to use the infographic on your site/blog post: